CrunchyData/pg_parquet/README.md

 ```

 ## Usage
-There ara mainly 3 things that you can do with `pg_parquet`:
+There are mainly 3 things that you can do with `pg_parquet`:
 1. You can export Postgres tables/queries to Parquet files,
 2. You can ingest data from Parquet files to Postgres tables,
 3. You can inspect the schema and metadata of Parquet files.